How Long Are PhD Programs in Psychology?

 Typical doctoral programs in psychology take 5-7 years to complete, though the length of time may vary based on the program and other factors.
 Most doctoral psychology programs require full-time attendance, and very few are offered online.
 However, some schools allow special circumstances, such as providing extensions for part-time students or accelerated studies for exceptional students.
 Each program offers different options, and students are encouraged to shop for the best program to suit their needs.

-Doctor of Philosophy in Psychology Program Overview
+Ph.D. in Psychology: Program Overview

-The Ph.D. is the oldest doctoral degree and the most common psychology doctorate available, although the Doctor of Psychology (Psy.D.) is increasing in popularity, says the American Psychological Association (www.apa.org).
+The Ph.D. is the oldest doctoral degree and the most common psychology doctorate available, although the Doctor of Psychology (Psy.D.) is increasing in popularity, says the American Psychological Association.
 Typically, Ph.D.s lead to careers in research, but graduates can also become practicing psychologists with this degree if they choose a clinical psychology concentration.

 Graduate students in a Ph.D. program spend the majority of their time participating in research in a particular area of interest, such as behavioral neuroscience, developmental psychology or experimental psychopathology.
 Students often participate in teaching exercises, and a dissertation on an area of research usually completes the program requirements.